monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

   - Clichés like "hidden gem" or "best kept secret"
   - Overly technical music terminology
   - Promises about specific sounds (viewers will hear for themselves)
+  - words: 'excited', 'exciting', 'grab', 'underground', 'vibrant'

 ### What Makes a Great Introduction

-- **Specificity**: Reference November, Tokyo, the intimate venue experience
+- **Specificity**: Reference given month, Tokyo, the intimate venue experience
 - **Energy**: Match the excitement of discovering new live music
 - **Authenticity**: Sound like a real music fan, not marketing copy
 - **Invitation**: Make viewers want to explore further